 Stage 1: Pixie Cut

 Stage 1 is the freshly shorn pixie, which features piecey bangs and a cropped back and sides.
 Very popular due to its ease of wear and the low-key chic it evokes, these fun, fresh pixie cuts have now evolved from being a staple look for gamine gals everywhere to a hairdo fit for the red carpet.
 The pixie cut is best worn soft and natural, with a standout shine.
-Emulate with a shine-enhancing system such as Dove Radiant Shine Shampoo and Dove Radiant Shine Conditioner.
+Emulate with a shine-enhancing system such as Suave Professionals Collagen Infusion Shampoo and Conditioner.

 Stage 2: Boy’s Cut